junxit/us-congress-bills-114/metadata.md

 - 2016-09-08 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
 - 2016-09-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5199)
 - 2016-09-08 — The previous question was ordered pursuant to the rule. (consideration: CR H5198)
+- 2016-09-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.